vhuni/data_pipelines_project/README.md

 - **include/requirements.txt**: Lists the dependencies required to run the Streamlit.io application.

-- **dags**: This sub-directory stores the Apache Airflow DAG files.
+- **requirements.txt**: Lists the dependencies required to run Apache Airflow.

 - **Dockerfile.streamlit**: Docker configuration file for building the Streamlit.io image.